The Last Christians: Stories of Persecution, Flight, and Resilience in the Middle East

 Finalist, 2018 ECPA Christian Book Award

 The kidnapping, enslavement, torture, and murder of Christians by the Islamic State, or ISIS, have been detailed by journalists, as have the jihadists' deliberate efforts to destroy the cultural heritage of a region that is the cradle of Christianity.
-But some stories run deep, and without a better understanding of the religious and historical roots of the present conflict, history will keep repeating itself century after century.
+This book provides insight into the religious and historical roots of the recent conflict.

-Andreas Knapp, a priest who works with refugees in Germany, travelled to camps for displaced people in the Kurdish region of northern Iraq to collect stories of survivors – and to seek answers to troubling questions about the link between religion and violence.
-He found Christians who today still speak Syriac, a dialect of Aramaic, the language of Jesus.
+Andreas Knapp, a priest who works with refugees in Germany, traveled to camps for displaced people in the Kurdish region of northern Iraq to collect stories of survivors – and to seek answers to troubling questions about the link between religion and violence.
+He found Christians who still speak Syriac, a dialect of Aramaic, the language of Jesus.
 The uprooted remnant of ancient churches, they doggedly continue to practice their faith despite the odds.
-Their devastating eyewitness reports make it clear why millions are fleeing the Middle East.
-Yet, remarkably, though these last Christians hold little hope of ever returning to their homes, they also harbor no thirst for revenge.
-Could it be that they – along with the Christians of the West, whose interest will determine their fate – hold the key to breaking the cycle of violence in the region?
+Their devastating eyewitness reports make it clear why millions fled the Middle East.
+Yet, remarkably, though some of these Christians will likely never return to their homes, they also harbor no thirst for revenge.
+Could it be that they hold the key to breaking the cycle of violence in the region?

 Includes sixteen pages of color photographs.